MvvmCross/MvvmCross/MvvmCross/readme.txt

 - Core project -
 1. Add an App class to the root folder (See Core/App.cs in the Starter sample files).
-2. Add a ViewModels folder to the root of the project and add at least one ViewModel class to this folder (See Core/Viewmodels/MainViewModel.cs in the Starter sample files).
+2. Add a ViewModels folder to the root of the project and add at least one ViewModel class to this folder (See Core/ViewModels/MainViewModel.cs in the Starter sample files).

 - Android projects (ignore if not building for Android) -
 1. Change the MainActivity.cs to inherit from MvxActivity<MainViewModel> (See AndroidApp/MainActivity.cs in the Starter sample files).
-2. Add a MainApplication class (See AndroidApp/MainApplication.cs in the Starter sample files).
+2. Add a MainApplication class to the root of the project class (See AndroidApp/MainApplication.cs in the Starter sample files).
 3. Add a Views folder to the root of the project in which to add subsequent Views that correspond to the ViewModels in the Core project.

 Note: If you wish to use the AppCompat versions of Android classes, you can follow the above instructions with the following modifications